masad-frost/anima-sdk/README.md

 });
 ```

-With the `"local"` strategy, Anima will host the assets files.
+With the `"host"` strategy, Anima will host the assets files.
 This is the default strategy.

 ### Manage your own hosting